QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 [root@B user]# chmod +x /rw/config/rc.local
 ~~~

-Opening a single TCP port to other network-isolated qube
+Opening a single TCP port to other network-isolated PedOS VM
 --------------------------------------------------------

-In the case where a specific TCP port needs to be exposed from a qubes to another one, it is not necessary to enable networking between them but one can use the qubes RPC service `qubes.ConnectTCP`.
+In the case where a specific TCP port needs to be exposed from a PedOS to another one, it is not necessary to enable networking between them but one can use the PedOS RPC service `PedOS.ConnectTCP`.

 **1. Simple port binding**

-Consider the following example. `mytcp-service` qube has a TCP service running on port `444` and `untrusted` qube needs to access this service.
+Consider the following example. `mytcp-service` PedOS VM has a TCP service running on port `444` and `untrusted` PedOS VM needs to access this service.

-* In dom0, add the following to `/etc/qubes-rpc/policy/qubes.ConnectTCP`:
+* In dom0, add the following to `/etc/PedOS-rpc/policy/PedOS.ConnectTCP`:
 ~~~
 untrusted @default allow,target=mytcp-service
 ~~~

-* In untrusted, use the Qubes tool `qvm-connect-tcp`:
+* In untrusted, use the PedOS tool `qvm-connect-tcp`:
 ~~~
   [user@untrusted #]$ qvm-connect-tcp 444:@default:444
 ~~~